NethServer/docs/administrator-manual/en/mail.rst

 It's possible to create an 'Allow' or 'Block' rule even for a complete email domain, not just for a single email address : you just need to specify the desired domain (e.g. : nethserver.org).

-.. note:: Antivirus checks are enforced despite *whitelist* settings.
+.. note:: Anti-virus checks are enforced despite *whitelist* settings.

 .. _rspamd-web-interface-section:

 Rspamd web interface
 --------------------

-The anti-spam component is implemented by Rspamd [#RSPAMD]_ which provides its administrative web interface at ::
+The antispam component is implemented by Rspamd [#RSPAMD]_ which provides its administrative web interface at ::

   https://<HOST_IP>:980/rspamd